2bc4/twitch-hls-client/README.md

           Don't kill the player on exit
       --force-https
-          Throw an error if a request is attempted without HTTPS --client-id <ID>
+          Throw an error if a request is attempted without HTTPS --force-ipv4
+          Only use IPv4 addresses when resolving host names --client-id <ID>
           Value to be used in the Client-Id header.
           If not specified will use the default client ID.